fishbullet/Accept-Bitcoin-Webstore/Article.md

 At this step we have:

-* RPC wallet runned in daemon mode.
+* RPC wallet are running in the daemon mode.
-* Rails application with RPC module.
+* Rails application with the RPC module.
-* Users, Purchase, Robot, Payment model.
+* Users, Purchase, Robot, Payment models.

 Let's buy some robot now!

 ## Payment processing

-Setup and run Rails application.
-Here are steps.

 <sub> You can clone an example [here](https://github.com/fishbullet/Accept-Bitcoin-Webstore/tree/master/robot_store)</sub>

+The setup steps for Rails application:

 0. `cd robot_store`
 1. `bundle install` - install Rails depends.